PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 This position is a joint grader and office hour position.

 For grading, you will be part of the team that grades our weekly assignments, which typically alternate between a written homework (_i.e._ pen-and-paper pset) and a programming assignment (_i.e._ IPython notebook).
-Typically, you will grade one problem (or part of a problem) a week according to a rubric.
+Typically, you will grade one problem or sub-problem most weeks according to a rubric as well as handle regrade requests for your problem.
+Depending on the number of UCAs on the course, you may not be assigned grading every week (though you should be prepared to do so).

-For office hours, you will host a weekly 2-hour office hours (either in-person or virtual, we try to offer roughly 50%-50% options) primarily for helping studying get unstuck on our weekly assignments.
+For office hours, you will host a weekly 2-hour office hours (either in-person or virtual, we try to offer roughly 50%-50% options) primarily for helping students get unstuck on our weekly assignments.
 Office hours will also provide prep support before our midterm and final.

-**Responsibilities (~ 5-10 hrs/week, depending on whether there is grading in a given week):**
+**Responsibilities (~5-10 hrs/week, depending on whether you're assigned grading in a given week):**

-- Attend and actively participate in 1-hour staff meeting on Zoom each week (Mon 4:30-5:30pm for Spring 2023)
+- Attend and actively participate in 1-hour staff meeting each week (Mon 4:30-5:30pm for Fall 2023, most weeks on Zoom, ~1/month in-person)

 - Prep for hosting office hours each week (i.e. do assignment yourself, ~2 hours/week)

 - Host 2-hour office hour block each week

-- Grade asynchronously one problem/sub-problem (~3-5 hours/most weeks) for the entire class (weekly grading period starts Saturday and is due Tuesdays EOD for Spring 2023)
+- Grade asynchronously one problem or sub-problem (~3-5 hours/most weeks) for the entire class (weekly grading period starts Saturday and is due Tuesdays EOD for Fall 2023)

 **Requirements:**